corda/corda/docs/source/corda-network/governance-guidelines.md

 =====================

-All formal changes to the Network and the Foundation shall be controlled through a formal Governance Event process, and the right to initiate this shall be held by all Participants.
-In the event of disruptive behaviour, this right may be curtailed, as described in 5.2.5.
+All formal changes to the Network and the Foundation shall be controlled through a formal Governance Event process, and the right to initiate this shall be held by all Directors and Participants.
+In the event of disruptive behaviour by an individual Participant or group of Participants, this right may be curtailed, as described in 5.2.5.

 5.1	Types of Governance Events
 ------------------------------